-All electrical devices or installations affect each other when they are connected or close together; for example; Interference between TV sets, GSM telephones, radios and nearby washing machine or power lines.
+All electrical devices or installations affect each other when they are connected or close to each other; for example; Interference between TV sets, GSM phones, radios and nearby washing machine or power lines.
 The purpose of electromagnetic compatibility (EMC) is to keep all these side effects under reasonable control.
-EMC identifies all current and future techniques and technologies to reduce incompatibility and improve the immune system.
+EMC identifies all current and future techniques and technologies to reduce noncompliance and improve the immune system.

 Electromagnetic compatibility (EMC) The 2014 / 30 / EU Directive ensures that electrical and electronic equipment does not create or affect electromagnetic disturbances.

 When used as intended, the EMC directive limits electromagnetic emissions from equipment to ensure that, among other equipment, radio and telecommunications are not disturbed.
 The directive also governs the immunity of such equipment to interference and seeks to ensure that this equipment is not disturbed by radio emissions when used as intended.

 The main objectives of the directives are to regulate the compatibility of EMC-related equipment:

 - Equipment (device and fixed installations) must comply with EMC requirements when placed on the market and / or put into service

 - Implementation of good engineering practices is required in fixed plants, with the possibility that the competent authorities of EU countries can implement measures in cases of non-compliance.

 Almost all electrical and electronic devices can form 'interference' in some way or indirectly.
 A clear example is radio interference caused by electric drills or poorly suppressed motorcycle engines.
 For those who listen to their favorite music or TV show, it is at least parasitic and disappointing.
 At the other end, emergency radio communications, aircraft navigation systems, and so on. deteriorate.

 This intervention is not necessarily just a “spread fen phenomenon, but can be transmitted from one product (source) to another (victim) through an electrical distribution cable in a home or office block.